I Have Questions

-"I Have Questions" is a song recorded by Cuban-American singer and songwriter Camila Cabello.
-It was first featured as an intro on the music video for her debut single "Crying in the Club", prior to its official release with a lyric video on May 22, 2017.
+"I Have Questions" is a song by American singer and songwriter Camila Cabello.
+It was released on May 22, 2017, by Epic Records and Syco.
+It was first featured as an intro on the music video for her debut single "Crying in the Club".
 It was written by Cabello with Bibi Bourelly and Jesse Shatkin, who also produced, recorded and programmed the track.

 Cabello wrote the song while she was still touring with her then-group Fifth Harmony.
 It was the first song she wrote for her debut album, inspiring the direction of the project that was then called The Hurting.
 The Healing.
 The Loving.
 According to her, this was "The Hurting" part of the album.
 The song, however, was not included in the final standard track listing after the album's re-imagination.
 It is included in the Japan limited pressing of Cabello's debut studio album Camila (2018) as a bonus track, and is the B-side of the 7-inch single of her solo debut "Crying in the Club".

 "I Have Questions" is built around melancholic lyrics.
 The singer does not understand why her friend has betrayed her and has questions for them.
 Its dark production features a prominent cello line and drum machine beats that begin after the second chorus.
 On its release, the song charted in Spain, Portugal and France.
 Cabello performed the song at the 2017 Billboard Music Awards, the 2017 iHeartRadio Much Music Video Awards and Britain's Got Talent.